theckman/rpt-ruby/README.md

 [![Code Climate](https://img.shields.io/codeclimate/github/theckman/rmuh.svg)](https://codeclimate.com/github/theckman/rmuh)
 [![Gemnasium](https://img.shields.io/gemnasium/theckman/rmuh.svg)](https://gemnasium.com/theckman/rmuh)

+**NOTICE**: UnitedOperations has dropped support for ArmA 2.
+So as of now, this project should be considered no longer maintained.
+Due to this tests are also failing, so Travis CI has been disabled by renaming the `.travis.yml` file to `.travis.yml.disabled'

 **RMuh**, a play on the name ArmA (Armed Assault), is a Ruby library for interacting with ArmA 2 servers (specifically tested against Operation Arrowhead servers).